 While this is as basic a description of golf as you will ever find, there are many rules and regulations in the sport of golf.
 This includes the size of the golf balls.

 If you’re new to golf, you probably have many questions surrounding the sport.
 One common query is – what is the size of a golf ball?

-Considering this is arguably the most important component in a game of golf (try and play without a golf ball and you will struggle), it is important to understand the size of a golf ball.
+Considering this is arguably the most important component in a game of golf, it is important to understand the size of the ball.

 If you’re a regular golfer, you may swear that the golf balls are smaller on some days as they keep missing the hole.
 However, this is not the case.

 In today’s article, we will be taking a closer look at the diameter of a golf ball.
 We will also discuss a few interesting facts about golf balls that you may have never heard before.